malickbax/horiseon/README.md

 # Description
 - This is a Search Engine Optimization (SEO) operation for Horiseon web application.
-The operation consisted of improving the code to ensure the product website is better reflected in search results from search engines such as Google or Bing.
+The operation consisted of improving the code to ensure the product website is better reflected in search results from search engines such as Google Search or Microsoft Bing.

 # Website Enhanced with Search Engine Optimization
 SEO operation achieved with the following improvements on the code: